-Summer beer festivals and Fourth of July weekend are on the horizon, and the next few weeks hold the promise of smoky barbecues, fireworks and maybe even a little sun.
+Summer beer festivals and Fourth of July weekend are on the horizon, and the next few weeks hold the promise of beer pairings, smoky barbecues, fireworks and maybe even a little sun.
 And in the kitchen, you’ve got Dad’s secret spice rub prepped, chicken marinating, 10 lbs of sausages and your “Kiss the Cook” apron ironed out and ready to go – so what next?
-We went back to our interview with Shaun O’Sullivan, co-founder and brewmaster at San Francisco’s 21st Amendment to bring you a few of his bbq food pairings for your summer grill sessions.
+We went back to our interview with Shaun O’Sullivan, co-founder and brewmaster at San Francisco’s 21st Amendment to bring you a few of his bbq food and beer pairings for your summer grill sessions.

 Take it away, Shaun!

 The Local Dish: First off, is there a rule of thumb when it comes to pairing beer with food?
 For example, with wine you’d usually want to pair reds with meats and whites with seafood – is there an equivalent rule for beer?

 Shaun O’Sullivan: Normal rules of pairing food and beer do not apply as you would find with wine.
 There are so many flavors in beer that are limited in wine that make the ability to contrast and complement your food pairings fun and exciting.
 The wide spectrum of flavors from sweet, chocolate, hoppy, bitter, and full-bodied are so diverse that there really is not one type of beer to pair with food, but here are a few.

 A great tool when discovering inspiration is the CraftBeer.com pairing chart, giving you some ideas for putting food and beer together.

 TLD: Which beer would you recommend pairing with red meat and sausages?